gatsbyjs/gatsby/docs/docs/source-plugin-tutorial.md

 `https://pixabay.com/api/?q=yellow+flowers&editors_choice=true&pretty=true&key=<YOUR_API_KEY_HERE>`

 Take the above URL and paste it in to a browser to see Pixabay's response to your query.
-It's given us a list of photos matching the query "yellow flowers" that have received an Editor's Choice award.
+It gives you a list of photos matching the query "yellow flowers" that have received an Editor's Choice award.

 > **NOTE:** You should replace <YOUR_API_KEY_HERE> with your Pixabay API key.